MicrosoftDocs/win32/desktop-src/WinSock/ip-pktinfo.md

-﻿---
-Description: 'Allows an application to enable or disable the return of packet information by the WSARecvMsg function on an IPv4 socket.' ms.assetid: 'C6246899-0220-4F88-B43B-CED1B1FF7DC3'
-title: 'IP\_PKTINFO socket option'
 ---
+Description: Allows an application to enable or disable the return of packet information by the WSARecvMsg function on an IPv4 socket. ms.assetid: C6246899-0220-4F88-B43B-CED1B1FF7DC3
+title: IP\_PKTINFO socket option ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # IP\_PKTINFO socket option

 The IP\_PKTINFO socket option allows an application to enable or disable the return of packet information by the [**WSARecvMsg**](wsarecvmsg-2.md) function on an IPv4 socket..

-To query the status of this socket option, call the [**getsockopt**](getsockopt-2.md) function.
-To set this option, call the [**setsockopt**](setsockopt-2.md) function with the following parameters.
+To query the status of this socket option, call the [**getsockopt**](/windows/win32/winsock/nf-winsock-getsockopt?branch=master) function.
+To set this option, call the [**setsockopt**](/windows/win32/winsock/nf-winsock-setsockopt?branch=master) function with the following parameters.

 ## Socket option value